-A23.1 Small-scale businesses in urban vulnerable settlements in Uganda
+A23.1 Training in a profession at urban vulnerable settlements in Uganda

 Partnership with Creative Arts